City of Holroyd: Council amalgamation

 A 2015 review of local government boundaries by the NSW Government Independent Pricing and Regulatory Tribunal recommended that Holroyd merge with adjoining councils.
 The government considered two proposals.
 The first proposed a merger of parts of Auburn, Holroyd and Parramatta to form a new council with an area of 72 km2 and support a population of approximately 219,000.

 The second proposed a merger of parts of Parramatta, Auburn, The Hills Shire, Hornsby Shire, and a small section of Holroyd (in the suburb of Holroyd) to form a new council with an area of 82 km2 and support a population of approximately 215,725.

-On 12 May 2016, Holroyd City Council, along with parts of the Auburn (South of the M4 Western Motorway) and the Parramatta (Woodville Ward) city councils merged to form Cumberland Council, with a smaller minority in the suburbs of Holroyd, Mays Hill and Parramatta becoming part of the new City of Parramatta Council.
+On 12 May 2016, Holroyd City Council, along with parts of the Auburn (South of the M4 Western Motorway) and the Parramatta (Woodville Ward) city councils merged to form Cumberland Council, with a smaller minority in the suburbs of Holroyd, Westmead, Mays Hill and Parramatta becoming part of the new City of Parramatta Council.